YiyanYang0728/PHILM/README.md

 ### 4. Interaction Prediction

-Infer host-sensitivity scores for each phage-prokaryote feature pair.
+Infer sensitivity scores for each phage-prokaryote feature pair.

 ```bash
 # Infer interactions on the training dataset